andreasweishaupt/AdlerDevelopmentEnvironment/moodle/README.md

 Workaround ([see this issue](https://github.com/microsoft/WSL/issues/4585#issuecomment-610061194):
 1. Open Windows terminal as admin
-2. Run `New-NetFirewallRule -DisplayName "WSL" -Direction Inbound  -InterfaceAlias "vEthernet (WSL)"  -Action Allow` (`New-NetFirewallRule -DisplayName "WSL" -Direction Inbound -Action Allow`)
+2. Run `New-NetFirewallRule -DisplayName "WSL" -Direction Inbound  -InterfaceAlias "vEthernet (WSL)"  -Action Allow` (or this in case the command does not work: `New-NetFirewallRule -DisplayName "WSL" -Direction Inbound -Action Allow`)

 ⚠️ This has to be done after every reboot.